- Leonardo DiCaprio in our neighborhood filimg hios latest movie The Revenant

 - Flowers blooming in the gardens

-- Sea birds from the Artic have arrived - our backyard is the Esquimalt Lagoon Migratory Bird Sanctuary
+- Spring birds including great blue herons starting to arrive in our backyard - the Esquimalt Lagoon Migratory Bird Sanctuary

 You won't experience this at a hotel.
 Strangers sitting in our kitchen around a large common breakfast table sharing travel stories.
 Like in a time not that long ago when the kitchen was the center of family life this too is the heart and soul of our bed and breakfast.

 Birds of a Feather offers the hospitality of a small intimate B&B, and the privacy of a hotel with concierge service from locals who live here.
 Condo-like suites with private entrances were purpose-built for your quiet enjoyment.